Skip to main content

 We believe in transparent reviews.
 Here's what NativeBridge doesn't handle well:

-• ⚠Very few independent user reviews or case studies available given the platform launched in April 2025
+• ⚠Very few independent user reviews, case studies, or G2/Capterra ratings available given the April 2025 launch

-• ⚠No publicly documented API for programmatic access or CI/CD pipeline integration beyond IDE extensions
+• ⚠No publicly documented REST API for programmatic access or deep CI/CD pipeline integration beyond the VS Code and Cursor IDE extensions

-• ⚠Pricing transparency limited to the $19/month Starter tier — enterprise and team pricing requires sales contact
+• ⚠Pricing transparency limited to the $19/month Starter tier — team, business, and enterprise pricing requires sales contact

 Pros & Cons